-- Applicants must be DCJS certified Law Enforcement Officer in State of Virginia (or have the ability to obtain certification within six months of hire).
+- Applicants must be DCJS certified Law Enforcement Officer in State of Virginia.

-- At least 4-7 years of law enforcement experience, with 2-4 years as a first line supervisor.
+- At least 4 years of law enforcement experience, with at least 2 years as a first line supervisor.

-- Applicants must be currently employed at the rank of Sergeant or higher in a mid-sized agency.
+- Applicants must be currently employed at the rank of Sergeant or higher.
 Demonstrated excellence in written and verbal communication skills is essential.

-- A valid Virginia driver’s license with a positive point balance is required, out of state applicants will be required to obtain a Virginia license by the start date.
+- A valid Virginia driver’s license with a positive point balance.

 Complete an application online and attach: